javascript-tutorial/zh.javascript.info/1-js/11-async/01-callbacks/article.md

 We'd like to have something better.

 Luckily, there are other ways to avoid such pyramids.
-One of the best ways is to use "promises," described in the next chapter.
+One of the best ways is to use "promises", described in the next chapter.